Thomas Birch Freeman: Gold Coast and Asante

 He eventually entered Kumasi on 1 April 1839 and on the durbar grounds with several chiefs assembled, Freeman presented to the Asantehene a petition to open a church and school, after making it clear that he neither had political or commercial interests in Asante.
 The Asante king rejected his request.
 He nonetheless forged an encouraging relationship with Asante monarch and other provincial chieftains like the Apoko who served as the chief linguist and foreign minister.
-The king allowed him to preach in the streets and he hold to church services during his brief stay in Kumasi.
+The king allowed him to preach in the streets and to hold church services during his brief stay in Kumasi.
 In Kumasi, Freeman once again observed several cases of human sacrifice as part of Asante funerary customs for royalty.
-On 15 April 1839 he left Kumasi for Cape Coast.
+On 15 April 1839, he left Kumasi for Cape Coast.
 He arrived at the mission house in Cape Coast, eight days later, on Tuesday 23 April 1839 at 9pm.
-At Cape Coast, Thomas Birch Freeman encountered the Basel missionary, Andreas Riis, who was totally amazed by the cordial way the British colonial authorities led Governor Maclean treated Freeman, in contrast to the cold treatment that had been meted out to Riis by the Danish Governor, F. S. Moerck in Christiansborg.
+At Cape Coast, Freeman encountered the Basel missionary, Andreas Riis, who was totally amazed by the cordial way the British colonial authorities led Governor Maclean treated Freeman, in contrast to the cold treatment that had been meted out to Riis by the Danish Governor, F. S. Moerck, in Christiansborg.
 Freeman gave Riis a direct account of his visit to Kumasi.